mongodb/docs-realm/source/includes/flex-sync-limitations.rst

 at least once.
 For example, ``store_id IN {1,2,3} AND region=="Northeast"`` or ``store_id == 1 AND (active_promotions < 5 OR num_employees < 10)``.

-*Invalid* Flexible Sync queries on an indexed queryable field include queries
+*Invalid* Device Sync queries on an indexed queryable field include queries
 where:

 - The indexed queryable field does not use ``AND`` with the rest of the query.